hiphops-io/hiphops-io.github.io/docs/config.md

 #### `apply_labels`

-Apply labels is our first supported action (with many more coming soon).
-Unsurprisingly it allows you to apply labels to a PR.
+The cunningly names apply labels action allows you to apply labels to a PR.
+These can be Hiphops generated labels or your own custom labels.

 #### `apply_labels.when`